 substantiv

-a disreputable vagrant"a homeless tramp"
+a disreputable vagrant

 "he tried to help the really down-and-out bums"